UltraEngine/Documentation/CPP/Server_Update.md

 ## Returns

 Returns a new [Message](Message.md).
+The returned message ID may be MESSAGE_CONNECT, MESSAGE_DISCONNECT, MESSAGE_NONE, or a user-defined value.

 If the message ID is not MESSAGE_NONE then the message should be evaluated and the method should be called again to check for more messages.